 It was early morning on a Saturday and a group of us were gathering in the parking lot at the lake.
 There was a slight chill in the air and a layer of light fog was hanging over the water.
 Some of us wore gloves and hats.
 A few people were jumping up and down, doing short jogs and stretching out their muscles.
-Others were less energetic, standing still and allowing the odd shiver to ripple over their limbs knowing that soon they would be running and warm enough.
+Others were less energetic, standing still and allowing the odd shiver to ripple through their limbs knowing that soon they would be running and warm.

 Each one of us that morning held a coloured duo tang in our hands.
-This was a sign that we were all on the “weight loss program”.
+This was a sign that we were all in the “weight loss program”.
 On the first page of our duo tangs were written our starting measurements.
 Body weight, bust size, waist size, hip size and calf size.
 A list of numbers that added all together supposedly made us a person (And in this particular situation, a person who needed to become smaller).
 From there, the duo tang turned into page after page of food diaries.
 Daily records of every morsel of nourishment that had entered our mouths each day for the past week.

-I remember my perfectionist side having a great deal of trouble actually writing down any “bad” foods I had eaten because once I did, it would be there permanently, in ink, reminding me that there was a reason my ass was so big.
+I remember my perfectionist side having a great deal of trouble actually writing down any “bad” foods I had eaten because once I did, it would be there permanently, in ink, reminding me that there was a reason my ass was big.
 A reason that I wasn’t acceptable.
 A crystal clear reminder of my dreadful lack of willpower and control.

 I was up.

 I thought I had had a pretty good food week and was secretly hoping to receive the “good girl” praise that I had missed out on in my youth.

 Chai tea latte- Red X

 Chocolate- Well duh, of course that was a Red X….